New Technique Improves High-Intensity Focused Ultrasound Treatment for Brain Disorders

 Read MoreJuntendo University researchers suggest that ESR1 rs2234693 polymorphism may be associated with both muscle injury and muscle stiffness.

-Read MoreSupporting the body’s healing responses with technologies and sound clinical decisions keep outcomes on an upward arc.
-A feature for the August/September 2018 issue of Physical Therapy Products by Gary Struble, PT, DPT, OCS.
+Read MoreSupporting the body’s healing responses with technologies and sound clinical decisions keep outcomes on an upward arc, writes Gary Struble, PT, DPT, OCS.

 Read MoreIllinois Gov Bruce Rauner has signed into law a bill that eliminates the requirement for patients to obtain a doctor’s prescription prior to seeking treatment from a licensed physical therapist.